tengla/rethinkdb-cli/README.md

 NodeJS CLI runner and REPL for [Rethinkdb](https://github.com/rethinkdb/rethinkdb)

 Work in progress, but it's still highly usable.
-Expect to see a wrinkle here and there, especially in the REPL.
-Shout out.
-Or fork, fix and pull a request.
+Shout out, fork, fix and do pull request.

 ### CLI